Continuation Betting Strategy in Poker (or C bet)

 Just to wrap it all up

-It is an excellent opportunity, as a preflop raiser, to use a continuation bet and collect the dead money that your opponent misses.
-But do so with utmost caution and choose the games that you would like to apply this wisely.
+As a preflop raiser, it is an excellent opportunity to use a continuation bet and collect the dead money your opponent misses.
+But do so with utmost caution and choose the games you want to apply wisely.

 Download the GetMega Poker app to practise using this strategy!